juananmuxed/muxbot/README.md

 ```

 __Support__
-Used to support to a user
+Used to support a valid user

 ```
 !su !hamijo